-Then, the user 'bob' will be able to see the Admin tab, and can then access the permissions menu.
+Then, the user will be able to see the Admin tab, and can then access the permissions menu.
 This menu will allow you to perform all the following actions, but from the browser without requiring root access to the server (just the correct permissions for your user account).
-Use at least one lowercase character in user names, as all-uppercase names are reserved for permissions.

-An easy way to quickly secure a new Trac install is to run the above command on the anonymous user, install the [?AccountManagerPlugin](#), create a new admin account graphically and then remove the TRAC\ADMIN permission from the anonymous user.
+An easy way to quickly secure a new Trac install is to run the above command on the anonymous user, install the [?AccountManagerPlugin](#), create a new admin account graphically and then remove the 'TRAC_ADMIN' permission from the anonymous user.